roastercode/MAAS/README.md

 	- VirusScan - Scan, log and bring back log to the admin .
 Load an up to date version of antivirus
 	  .
 Log and bring back the log to the admin
+    - SysInfo - Make a deep analysis of Hardware and System .
+Load the analysis on hardware
+      .
+Load the analysis on the system
+      .
+Log all the analysis